roscopeco/moxy/README.md

 or check how many times it was called and make sure it didn't throw exceptions.

 **Side note**
-> It is worth noting that a mock set to call it's real method will do so every time it's invoked, including when it's invoked in an `assertMock` call.
+> It is worth noting that a mock set to call its real method will do so every time it's invoked, including when it's invoked in an `assertMock` call.
 So be careful when calling real methods that have side-effects...